-A specific antidote for rivaroxaban is not available.
-Because of high plasma protein binding, rivaroxaban is not expected to be dialyzable [see Clinical Pharmacology (12.3)].
+An agent to reverse the anti-factor Xa activity of rivaroxaban is available.
+Because of high plasma protein binding, rivaroxaban is not dialyzable [see Clinical Pharmacology (12.3)].
 Protamine sulfate and vitamin K are not expected to affect the anticoagulant activity of rivaroxaban.
-Partial reversal of prothrombin time prolongation has been seen after administration of prothrombin complex concentrates (PCCs) in healthy volunteers.
-The use of other procoagulant reversal agents like activated prothrombin complex concentrate (APCC) or recombinant factor VIIa (rFVIIa) has not been evaluated.
+Use of procoagulant reversal agents, such as prothrombin complex concentrate (PCC), activated prothrombin complex concentrate or recombinant factor VIIa, may be considered but has not been evaluated in clinical efficacy and safety studies.
+Monitoring for the anticoagulation effect of rivaroxaban using a clotting test (PT, INR or aPTT) or anti-factor Xa (FXa) activity is not recommended.